-One thing to note: While it's practically ingrained in us from a young age to rub our wrists together, doing so actually breaks down the scent, making it disappear way more quickly than you'd probably like.
+One thing to note: While it's practically ingrained in us from a young age to rub our wrists together, doing so actually breaks down the scent, making it fade way more quickly than you'd probably like.
 Dab or spray it on, and just let it be!

 Surprise!
 There's actually a direct correlation between your skin regimen and how long your fragrance lasts, because scent doesn't mesh well with dry skin.
 (Just be sure that your moisturizer of choice is unscented so it doesn't compete with your perfume of choice.)

 Did you know that fragrances have an expiration date?
 If the perfume changes color or texture, it's likely aged and lost some of its integrity.
 Natural ingredients will develop and often get stronger with time, but there's a fine line between a robust scent and something that just smells wrong, so use your best judgment.